 The EdTech 10 List is for women who are making a difference in education using technology.
 Whether that's with a small group of students or entire schools, we want to recognise high quality impact, not just quantity!

-By participating, you're not just showcasing your achievements, you're contributing to a community empowering women in the United Kingdom to embrace technology.
-The Bett UK EdTech 10 list goes beyond recognition; it's a platform to highlight impactful work and success stories of women revolutionising the EdTech landscape.
+By participating, you're not just showcasing your achievements, you're contributing to a community empowering women across the world to embrace technology.
+The Bett EdTech 10 list goes beyond recognition; it's a platform to highlight impactful work and success stories of women revolutionising the EdTech landscape.
 Being part of this initiative means inspiring others and connecting with fellow trailblazers.

 Halima Kure